Frequently Asked

 Are Otetto homes energy efficient?

 Our homes are meticulously designed with a strong emphasis on energy efficiency.
-From advanced hemp insulation to high-performance windows, we prioritize features that not only enhance your comfort but also contribute to a reduced environmental impact.
-Our commitment to green building practices ensures that your home is not just a space to live but an eco-friendly haven that conserves energy, lowers utility costs, and minimizes your carbon footprint.
+From advanced hemp insulation to high-performance windows, we prioritise features that not only enhance your comfort but also contribute to a reduced environmental impact.
+Our commitment to green building practices ensures that your home is not just a space to live but an eco-friendly haven that conserves energy, lowers utility costs, and minimises your carbon footprint.

 Do you offer customisable floorplans?